 Bhadrapat: Lord Ganesh’s birth celebrations known as Ganesh Chaturthi or Vinayak Chaturthi is a key festival in the state of Maharashtra.
 In Theur, Lord Chintamani’s birthday is a big event during Bhadrapat Shudh (August / September)

-How to reach Chintamani Ganpati Temple
+How to reach Chintamani Ganpati Temple?

-Where to eat
+Where to eat near Chintamani Ganpati Temple?

 Mayureshwar Temple, Morgaon: Devotees begin and end their journey at the Mayureshwar Temple.
 The temple derives its name from the legend of Mayureshwar – Lord Ganesh riding a peacock, who defeated a demon at this place.
 The Mayureshwar Temple is in Moregaon, 63 km from the Chintamani Temple.

-Siddhi Vinayak Temple, Siddhatek: Lord Vishnu is believed to have appeased Lord Ganesh at this place before slaying the demons Madhu and Kaitabh.
+Siddhi Vinayak Temple, Siddhatek: It is believed that Lord Vishnu appeased Lord Ganesh at this place.
+Lord Vishnu then proceeded to slay the demons known as Madhu and Kaitabh.
 Moreover, Lord Siddhi Vinayak is the only idol with the trunk pointing towards the right.
 The Siddhi Vinayak Temple is in Siddhatek, 100 km from the Chintamani Temple.

-Varadha Vinayak Temple, Mahad: .
-Lord Ganesh is Varadha Vinayak, the Lord who grants boons and wishes.
-The Varadha Vinayak Temple is in Mahad, 150 km from the Chintamani
+Varadha Vinayak Temple, Mahad: Lord Ganesh is Varadha Vinayak, the Lord who grants boons and wishes.
+The Varadha Vinayak Temple is in Mahad, 150 km from the Chintamani.

 Girijatmaj Temple, Lenyadri: Goddess Parvathi is believed to have performed penance at this place to have a child.
-Her prayers were answered when Lord Ganesh was born.
+The deities prayers were answered when Lord Ganesh was born.
 The temple gets its name from the words Girija (Parvathi) and Atmaj (son).
 The Girijatmaj Temple is in Lenyadri, 110 km from the Chintamani Temple.